A Design and an Implementation of an Inverse Kinematics Computation in Robotics Using Real Quantifier Elimination based on Comprehensive Gr\"obner Systems: Introduction

 This paper is organized as follows.
 In \Cref{sec:inverse-kinematics}, we formulate the inverse kinematics problem of a 3 DOF manipulator for solving it using Gr\"obner bases.
-In \Cref{sec:cgs-qe}, we review a part of the CGS-QE algorithm.
+In \Cref{sec:cgs-qe}, we review a part of the CGS-QE algorithm including the definition of the CGS and the theory of real root counting.
 In \Cref{sec:inverse-kinematics-cgsqe}, we present our method of solving the inverse kinematic problem using the CGS-QE algorithm.
-In \Cref{sec:exp}, we present the result of experiments.
+In \Cref{sec:exp}, we present the result of the experiments.
+Note that our implementation and the result of the experiments are freely available \cite{snac2021}.
 Finally, in \Cref{sec:remark}, conclusions and future research direction are presented.